-This plan should be reviewed in five years time.
+This plan was approved by the Minister for Environment and Heritage on 18 July 2006 and should be reviewed in five years time.

 The cost of this plan should be covered under the core business expenditure of the affected organisations.